Evolutionary-Intelligence/EC-A-Modern-Perspective/Evolutionary-Reinforcement-Learning-(ERL).md

 [2020] Evolutionary Reinforcement Learning for Sample-Efficient Multiagent Coordination [ICML+Tumer]

 [2021] Evolutionary Game Theory Squared - Evolving Agents in Endogenously Evolving Games [AAAI+Washington]

+[2001] Robot Weightlifting By Direct Policy Search [IJCAI+Barto]

+[2003] Real-time Adaptation Technique to Real Robots - An Experiment with a Humanoid Robot [CEC+Tokyo+Iba]

+[2004] Efficient Evolution of Neural Networks through Complexification [PhD+Stanley+Miikkulainen]

+[2005] Synergies between Evolutionary and Neural Computation [Igel]

+[2005] The Quantitative Law of Effect is a Robust Emergent Property of an Evolutionary Algorithm for Reinforcement Learning

+[2007] Adaptive Representations for Reinforcement Learning [PhD+Whiteson+Stone]

+[2008] Similarities and Differences between Policy Gradient Methods and Evolution Strategies [Igel]

+[2009] Neuroevolutionary Reinforcement Learning for Generalized Helicopter Control [GECCO+Amsterdam+Whiteson]

+[2010] On the Characteristics of Sequential Decision Problems and Their Impact on Evolutionary Computation and Reinforcement Learning